b2004x/Japanese_cartoon_application-Anime_aplication-/README.md

 **This system run divede in to two part:**
 #### Metadata Filtering
--**The first parts is metadata filtering, search for anime that have the same genres, type, episodes count, studios, duration, rating, score and producers with the original anime**
+- **The first parts is metadata filtering, search for anime that have the same genres, type, episodes count, studios, duration, rating, score and producers with the original anime**
--**Each element used by the search system is assigned a specific weight.
+- **Each element used by the search system is assigned a specific weight.
 Elements with higher weights have a greater influence on the final results, reflecting their relative importance in the ranking process.**
--**Using jaccard similarity score to compare elements that have string value like genres, scaled similarity for elements that have numeric value type.**
+- **Using jaccard similarity score to compare elements that have string value like genres, scaled similarity for elements that have numeric value type.**
--**After comparing, multiply the elements score with their respective weights And calculate the total for the final score** -**This score will determine how similar the anime is to the original anime**.
+- **After comparing, multiply the elements score with their respective weights And calculate the total for the final score**
+- **This score will determine how similar the anime is to the original anime**.

 #### Embeddings similarity
--**The second parts is embeddings similarity, using FAISS to embeddings anime sypnosis and compare to other animes.**
+- **The second parts is embeddings similarity, using FAISS to embeddings anime sypnosis and compare to other animes.**
--**After embeddings sypnosis into high-dimensional vectors, using Cosine similarity to measures how similar two vectors are based on their direction, the higher the cosine similarity, the more similar the embeddings are.**
+- **After embeddings sypnosis into high-dimensional vectors, using Cosine similarity to measures how similar two vectors are based on their direction, the higher the cosine similarity, the more similar the embeddings are.**

 #### Hybrid system
--**After calculate the metadata score and the cosin score, computes a hybrid score by combining two normalized score lists after multiply is with an alpha to determine with scores is more important than the other.**
+- **After calculate the metadata score and the cosin score, computes a hybrid score by combining two normalized score lists after multiply is with an alpha to determine with scores is more important than the other.**

 ![alt text](test/test2/recommended%20equation.PNG)

--**The final score will determine which anime is chosen for the recommendation**
+- **The final score will determine which anime is chosen for the recommendation**

 ## Character classification
--**The system predicts the character in the anime image by cropping the head of the character and feed it into classification model**
+- **The system predicts the character in the anime image by cropping the head of the character and feed it into classification model**

 ### Characters Head detection
--**Using the head detector repository on github to detect the head of the characters** -**This repository use Yolo-V3 to detect multiple character head in an image**
+- **Using the head detector repository on github to detect the head of the characters**
+- **This repository use Yolo-V3 to detect multiple character head in an image**

 **Github: https://github.com/grapeot/AnimeHeadDetector**